walidshaari/Kubernetes-Certified-Administrator/README.md

 I tried to restrict the cross references of resources to [kubernetes.io](kubernetes.io).
 Youtube videos and other blog resources are optional; however, I still found them useful in my k8s learning journey.

-Ensure you have the right version of Kubernetes documentation selected (e.g. v1.13 as of April 2019 exam) especially for API objects and annotations.
+Ensure you have the right version of Kubernetes documentation selected (e.g. v1.14 as of August 2019 exam) especially for API objects and annotations.

 ## Exam Objectives

 These are the exam objectives you review and understand in order to pass the test.
-The objectives are current as of December 12, 2017.

 * [CNCF Exam Curriculum repository ](https://github.com/cncf/curriculum)